bford26/bford26.github.io/pages/programming/pic-code.md

 toc: true
 ---

-I started this project after being inspired by my summer experience at ORNL working with beam physics simulations.
-The major concept is to use a PIC framework to solve the governing equations (i.e. maxwell's, Vlasov-Poisson).
+I started this project after being inspired by my Summer experience at ORNL working with beam physics simulations.
+The major concept is to use a PIC framework to solve the governing equations.

 ## Important Classes